 - Since gliadin, the main problem-causing gluten protein, can be similar in structure to other proteins found in tissues of organs such as the thyroid or the pancreas, antibodies against gliadin can end up attacking those organs and ultimately cause autoimmune diseases like hypothyroidism and type 1 diabetes.

 - Gluten’s inflammatory effect in the gut causes intestinal cells to die prematurely and causes oxidation of those cells.
 This effect creates a leaky gut and a leaky gut can allow bacterial proteins and other toxic compounds to get in the blood stream, which can also lead to autoimmune attacks on the body.
 A leaky gut also means that food has not digested properly and nutrients are not absorbed fully, which can lead to nutrient deficiencies.

 - Antibodies against gluten have also been shown to attack heart tissues and cause heart disease.

-- Gluten has been strongly associated with cancer.
-It is potentially cancer causing, and at the very least, cancer promoting.
+- Gluten may be associated with some cancers.
+It is potentially cancer causing, and likely cancer promoting in some cases.
+(1,2)

 WGA (wheat germ agglutinin)